LeoYulinLi/wall-canvas/README.md

 ```

 ### Paint Blur
-Another important factor of making paint looks real is the blurring effect on the edge.
+Another important factor in making paint looks real is the blurring effect on the edge.
 I took the code almost directly from this page, and they are doing a really good job explaining the process
-on how they came up with such solution with interactive examples.
+of how they came up with such a solution with interactive examples.
 If you want to know more, please check out:
 http://perfectionkills.com/exploring-canvas-drawing-techniques/

-### And you can selector stoke width and color and save the canvas as an image
+### And you can selector stroke width and color and save the canvas as an image
 Pretty straight forward, just go try it :D

 ### Features in the Future